Nevada state line Clark County signs

 This is a special pet peeve of mine.
 Yes, the correct pronunciation of this city — whether you are in Indiana or California — is indeed KAR-mull; but I cringe when I hear someone pronounce the word caramel the same way.
 Yes, either pronunciation is technically officially acceptable; but I prefer KAH-ruh-mell for the pronunciation of the sweet treat.

-This is by no means a comprehensive list — rather, these are examples which immediately came to my mind — and I do not necessarily dislike them myself.
+This is by no means a comprehensive and exhaustive list.
+Rather, these are examples which immediately came to my mind — and I do not necessarily dislike them myself.

-If you have been reading The Gate for a long time, you probably know that I eschew the use of nicknames — such as blog, app and meds — and the same holds true for the nicknames and mispronunciations of places around the world.
+If you have been reading The Gate With Brian Cohen for a long time, you probably know that I eschew the use of nicknames — such as blog, app, and meds — and the same holds true for the nicknames and mispronunciations of places around the world.
+I also never understood such abbreviations as WTC, which when pronounced actually uses more syllables than World Trade Center.

 I can only imagine how many more locations you can add to this list in the Comments section below…